jjcapellan/SIXDB/README.md

 //
 // To get the last records we use get.lastRecords():
 //
-//     get.lastRecords( storeName, maxResults, succesCallback, errorCallback)
+//     get.lastRecords( storeName, maxResults, successCallback, errorCallback)
 //
 // Reads the 5 last records from "southFactory" object store.
 // The third parameter is a function that will receive the result of the query.